Panjab University: Gandhi Bhawan

 The Gandhi Bhawan is a major landmark of the city of Chandigarh.
 Designed by the architect Pierre Jeanneret, a cousin of Le Corbusier, it is an auditorium hall that sits in the middle of a pond of water.
 It also houses a collection of books on Gandhi.

 The Student Centre

 The Student Centre, popularly known as StuC, is a major landmark of the city of Chandigarh and a hub for student activities.
 It was inaugurated in 1975.
-It houses the office of the university students' council.
-There used to be a cafeteria called Indian Coffee House with a panoramic view on the top floor of the centre but now it has shut down its operations.
+It houses the office of the Dean University Welfare and university students' council.
+There is a cafeteria called Indian Coffee House with a panoramic view on the top floor of the centre it was shut down during COVID 19 Pandemic but now resumed its operations.
 Various events and plays are performed in the Student Centre.

 Library

 The Central Library is named after its late Vice-Chancellor of the university, Prof. A C Joshi.
 It is located near the student centre.
 It was designed by Swiss architect Pierre Jeanneret.
 The foundation stone of the Library was laid in 1958 by Dr Sarvepalli Radhakrishnan, the then vice-president of India, and it was formally inaugurated in 1963 by the then Prime Minister of India Jawaharlal Nehru.
 With a collection of 6,70,000 titles, it is one of the largest libraries in North India.